aneeshnema/technical-individual/README.md

+# Programming Club Website of IIT Indore
+This website was created under the IITISoc for the programming club and other techincal clubs of IIT Indore.

-# technical-individual
+# technologies used
-website template for individual techinical clubs
+- VueJs
+- Bootstrap
+- Sass